 A classic horseback ride from San Cristobal de las Casas is to the nearby village of San Juan de Chamula.
 The trail ride is about 60-90 minutes each way, which winds its way through forest, meadows, farmland, and alongside a stream.
 It’s a pleasant trail ride that takes in a mix of nature and local life.
 Your butts will have an hour break off the saddle at San Juan de Chamula to explore the village.
 We think it’s a great way to get to Chamula and spend a half-day.

 We booked our horse ride from San Cristobal to Chamula with Jalapeño Tours at a cost of $150 pesos plus a tip to the guide.
 Our horses appeared to be healthy, well taken care of, and obedient.
-Rides depart at 9:00 am and 1:00 pm and lasts about 4 hours.
+Rides depart at 9:00 am and 1:00 pm and last about 4 hours.